HackyCoder0951/focus-hub-design-899f45ae/docs/appendices/04_USER_MANUAL.md

    - Use appropriate tags
    - Check for similar questions first

+4. **AI Answer Generation**:
+   - After posting a question, an AI answer component will appear
+   - Click "Generate AI Answer" to get an instant response
+   - AI answers are generated using the Groq API with Llama3-8b-8192 model

 ### 5.3 Answering Questions
 1. **View Question**:
    - Click on any question to view details